api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 various decentralized applications such as DeFi lending, synthetic assets, stable coins, derivatives, NFTs, and more.

-## Data feeds values stored on-chain
+## Values stored on-chain

-API providers, owners of first-party Airnodes, store data feed values on-chain as individual beacons that in are turn sourced by the [Api3ServerV1.sol](https://github.com/api3dao/airnode-protocol-v1/blob/main/contracts/api3-server-v1/Api3ServerV1.sol) contract as dAPIs.
+API providers, owners of first-party Airnodes, provide the signed data used to store beacon values (via AirSeeker) on-chain as individual beacons.
+A dAPI's value is derived as an aggregated set of beacon values. dAPI values are held in the [Api3ServerV1.sol](https://github.com/api3dao/airnode-protocol-v1/blob/main/contracts/api3-server-v1/Api3ServerV1.sol) contract.

 <img src="../assets/images/beacons.png" style="width:80%;">